qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 ---

-## 28. Common Mistakes
+## 30. Common Mistakes

-### 28.1 Treating FIT as a Pure RTL Property
+### 30.1 Treating FIT as a Pure RTL Property

 FIT is not only RTL.

 It is RTL plus reliability assumptions.

-### 28.2 Comparing Two FIT Numbers Without Comparing Assumptions
+### 30.2 Comparing Two FIT Numbers Without Comparing Assumptions

-A comparison table without standard, mission profile, temperature, manufacturing year, and data-file references is not reviewable.
+A comparison table without standard and mission profile fields is not reviewable.

-### 28.3 Mixing FIT Setup Protocol and Initialization Protocol
+### 30.3 Mixing FIT Setup Protocol and Initialization Protocol

 The analysis initialization file may use: